createuniverses/praxis/README.md

 praxis
 ======

-A live coding environment based on Lua, Lisp and Forth
+A live coding environment based on Lua, Lisp and Forth.

 Compiling and running praxis in Linux
 -------------------------------------